Here is the direct link for comments – open until Apr 27, 2026

 Summary of main opposition points

-- Most countries in the world have signed a moratorium on deep sea mining.
+- 83 countries in the world have signed a moratorium on deep sea mining.

 - Deep sea mining is not needed because of newer, safer battery chemistry and recycling.